 Those are only the minimums.
 Motorcycle operators are encouraged to increase those levels to ensure complete coverage if an accident occurs.

-CA doesn’t require UI/UM (uninsured and underinsured) coverage to operate a motorcycle, unlike other states.
+Unlike other states, CA doesn’t require UI/UM (uninsured and underinsured) coverage to operate a motorcycle.

 Here are some additional answers to common questions people have when pursuing a motorcycle driver’s license in California.